twister904/twister904/README.md

 - 👋 Hi, I’m @twister904
-- 👀 I’m interested in ... app development and web development
+- 👀 I’m interested in full stack MERN Web development
-- 🌱 I’m currently learning ...python and java script
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...saifimazhar8@gmail.com